 Build a Home Studio for Computer Based Music Recording.
 Edit Article Edited by Ben Rubenstein, Cerdg, Sondra C, Flickety and 41 others Making and recording music is a fun and rewarding experience.
 The only prerequisites to this tutorial are having a computer and and the willingness to learn.
 You don't even have to know how to read or play an instrument, most hit producers and film composers don't even know music theory.
 Ad Steps 1Write a plan of what you want to do.
 9Once you've learnt the basics, start breaking it down.

 However, you will need to spend a fair bit of money on software, and hardware (such as high quality microphones and soundcards) in order to achieve this.
 BUT DON'T WORRY!
 It is entirely possible to make recordings at home that are very respectable in quality whilst spending only a relatively small amount of money!
 Even better news...it's all pretty easy to do!
 I like to think of my home recording set-up like an artist's sketchbook.
+It's somewhere to play around with my ideas, record a few vocal takes, put down a basic bass line, some simple drums and maybe a guitar track behind it.
+It's then that the magic really starts.
 Home studio software usually has a good selection of instruments built in, so you can add piano, strings, brass, synth and many more sounds to your songs.

 It's simple, always works, and has real knobs and buttons.